 - in the case of Italian securitisation transactions effected pursuant to Italian Law No. 130 of 30 April 1999, the notice(s) of assignment (published in the Official Gazette of the Republic of Italy) and registration(s) of the notice(s) of assignment (in the relevant Companies Register/Register of Enterprises).

 In addition, in order to assist in the ongoing monitoring of ABS, the following documentation is needed:

 - Latest investor report;

 - For transactions issued for more than 3 months, a copy of the most recent rating agency surveillance report;

 - Completed Static & Cashflow table;

 - Liquidity provision agreements.

-Finally, it is important to note that in the case of ABS eligibility assessments, the list described above is not exhaustive and the CBI would like to remind market participants that the CBI reserves the right to request from any relevant third party (such as the issuer, the originator or the arranger) any clarification and/or legal confirmation that it considers necessary to assess the eligibility of the asset (see Chapter 6 of the General Documentation on Eurosystem Monetary Policy Instruments and Procedures).
+Finally, it is important to note that in the case of ABS eligibility assessments, the list described above is not exhaustive and the CBI would like to remind market participants that the CBI reserves the right to request from any relevant third party (such as the issuer, the originator or the arranger) any clarification and/or legal confirmation that it considers necessary to assess the eligibility of the asset (see Article 79 of Guideline ECB/2014/60 on the implementation of the Eurosystem monetary policy framework).